Fassilsis/fassilsis.github.io/projects/thelooker-ecommerce-dashboard.md

 This project was not about exploring something entirely new.
 In my previous roles, I have worked on larger datasets with more complexity and less structure.
 Those projects involved dealing with inconsistent fields, unclean data, and more advanced logic.

 What this project offered was an opportunity to organize my process clearly from start to finish.
 I used this cleaner dataset to demonstrate how I approach data modeling, transformation, and reporting when I have full control over the workflow.
 It also gave me the chance to present my skills in a more structured and sharable way.
-I followed best practices for working in BigQuery, such as separating staging and production layers, applying normalization during transformation, and using denormalization for performance at the reporting level.
+I followed best practices for working in BigQuery.

 This project is a simplified version of the work I have done before, but it follows the same principles I use in more complex environments.